The State of Telecom Coverage in Rural America

 We have the intel needed to direct the right offer, to the right people at the right time through direct mail and powerful analytics.
 And with variable messaging, a telecom company can be assured that millennial family Jones in rural Alabama gets a great deal on high speed internet services to watch as much Netflix as they can stand.
 And Mr. Smith, a zip code over, can get just enough basic service to catch American Pickers next Monday after his regular sweet tea on the front porch.
 Each family is different; therefore, each family has a different offer.
 That’s the genius of combining quality data and precision targeting through direct mail.
 Here are some stats that show just how much influence coupons and direct mail have with rural consumers:

 Our Precision Targeting Capabilities Deliver the Right Messages to the Right Customer

 So, we’ve come a long way from talking about Facebook retiring their Aquila program, Airbus launching Zepher S, and rural millennials attached to their tech gadgets.
 What are we really trying to say here?
 It’s simple really.
 While Airbus, other leaders in aerospace, as well WISP providers work on ways to make high-speed internet a reality for underserved rural consumers, the time is now for internet and cellular providers to consider ways to, not only reach the right people via mailbox, but also target them with the right messaging that suits their family’s needs.
 It’s time to get to know Mr. Smith, the millennial family Jones, and other families in rural communities.

 Want to learn more about how direct mail can reach the rural consumer?
-Fill out the form to speak with one of our knowledgeable experts about the best direct mail solution for your telecom business.
-GROW YOUR BUSINESS
+Fill out the form by clicking Get Started below to speak with one of our knowledgeable experts about the best direct mail solution for your telecom business.